KunleMichaels/vega/docs/README.md

  * [Google JavaScript Style Guide](https://google.github.io/styleguide/javascriptguide.xml)
  * [Google AngularJS Style Guide](https://google.github.io/styleguide/angularjs-google-style.html)

-###Some reasons for following conventions
-* 80% of the lifetime cost of a piece of software goes to maintenance.
-* Hardly any software is maintained for its whole life by the original author.
-* Code conventions improve the readability of the software, allowing engineers to understand new code more quickly and thoroughly.

 # Contribution

 This section provides detailed instructions on the contribution workflow.
 Please follow these guidelines to keep the  project management quality consistent.